open-dc-grid/open-dc-grid.github.io/docs/meetings.md

 ## Regular web conference

-Our regular conference call is the 2nd Tuesday of each month at 7AM PST (14:00 UTC Mar - Nov, 15:00 UTC Dec - Feb).
+Our regular conference call is the 2nd Tuesday of each month at 7AM Pacific (14:00 UTC Mar - Nov, 15:00 UTC Dec - Feb).

 **Contact information:**